frontacles/frontacles/README.md

 > <details>
 > <summary>Nuanced answer</summary>
 >
+> Your use case:
+>
 > - If you **only need to validate** email addresses, use `isEmail`.
-> - If you also need to be able to retrieve or update the email username or its hostname **independently**, use `Email`.
-There’s _probably_ no point in using the `Email` class otherwise.
-Tell use if you find any other interesting use case.
+> - If you also need to be able to get or set an email username or hostname **independently**, use `Email.canParse`.
 >
-> If you need `Email` and if your concern is:
-> - JS footprint: it’s best you rely on `Email.canParse` instead of importing `isEmail`, which will result in a smaller JS footprint;
-> - ultra-performance: (e.g. your Node API validates tons of emails per seconds): use `isEmail` because it’s 6✕ faster.
-That being said, `Email.canParse` is still fast enough for 99% use cases.
+> When using the `Email` class, you can still use `isEmail` if you want ultra-performance (e.g. your Node API validates tons of emails per seconds) because `isEmail` is 6✕ faster, at the cost of a bit less than 100 Bytes (compressed).
+>
+> The reason `isEmail` is faster is that it relies on a single RegExp while `Email.canParse` uses the browser built-in, which results in a bit more of computation, but with less code.
+For now, it’s not planned to use isEmail implementation in `Email.canParse` as it would increase its size by 50 Bytes.
+> Keep in mind that **`Email.canParse` is fast enough** for the 99% use cases.
 > </details>

 ### `Email`

 A class to instantiate an `Email` object or validate email addresses.
+It extends the [`URL` object](https://developer.mozilla.org/en-US/docs/Web/API/URL) and has similar predictable behaviors.

-Unlike most libraries using [RegEx to validate a string is an email](https://github.com/colinhacks/zod/blob/e2b9a5f9ac67d13ada61cd8e4b1385eb850c7592/src/types.ts#L648-L663) (which is prone to [bugs](https://github.com/colinhacks/zod/issues/3913)), Frontacles `Email` relies on the same mechanism as your browser, making it robust, and very likely RFC compliant.
+Unlike most libraries using [RegExp to validate a string is an email](https://github.com/colinhacks/zod/blob/e2b9a5f9ac67d13ada61cd8e4b1385eb850c7592/src/types.ts#L648-L663) (which is prone to [bugs](https://github.com/colinhacks/zod/issues/3913)), Frontacles `Email` relies on built-in `URL` mechanisms as your browser, making it robust, and very likely RFC compliant.

 ```js
 import { Email } from 'frontacles/url/email'